apocalyptech/pystarboundmap/README.md

 will move the map around, in addition to your usual scrolling methods.
-The "Navigate" menu (not yet in the screenshot) will let you go directly to a specific coordinate, the spawn point, the level mech beacon (if one exists), or to any bookmarks set by the user.
-(Note that you *must* load the world using the by-name dialog rather than the by-file "standard" open dialog, in order to have bookmarks in the Navigate menu -- that information is stored in the Player object.)
+The "Navigate" menu (not yet in the screenshot) will let you go directly to a specific coordinate, the spawn point, the level mech beacon (if one exists), the "current" player location (if this is the map the player is currently on), or to any bookmarks set by the user.
+(Note that you *must* load the world using the by-name dialog rather than the by-file "standard" open dialog, in order to have bookmarks an "current location" in the Navigate menu -- that information is stored in the Player object.)

 The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows/Mac), but a settings screen